-If you look up “divine beach” in the dictionary, there just might be a picture of the beach at Eden Roc Cap Cana displayed as the ultimate visual definition of these words.
+If you look up “divine beach” in the dictionary, a picture of the beach at Eden Roc Cap Cana just might pop up as the ultimate visual definition of these words.
 Located in Cap Cana, a 30,000-acre high-end resort and residential development near Punta Cana in the Dominican Republic, this property offers a spectacular luxury Caribbean getaway for families.
 With just 34 all-suite accommodations in the main resort, the atmosphere is private and intimate, yet the overall complex is expansive enough that every guest needs his or her own golf cart or electric car to get around.

 Eden Roc Cap Cana is isolated (although it’s only a 15-minute drive from an international airport) — there’s nothing urban in this area at all — but that’s the whole point of staying here.
 It’s a true beach escape with all of the associated decompression perks.

-The resort’s idyllic protected cove, the Caletón Beach Club, is lined with palm trees and unbelievably soft white sand.
-A generous array of palapas provide ample shade for those who want it, and conversely, there’s plenty of room for those who want to bask in the sun.
+The resort’s idyllic protected cove, the Caletón Beach Club, is lined with palm trees and unbelievably soft white sand on this private beach.
+Choose from a generous array of la palapa, which provide ample shade for those who want it, and conversely, there’s plenty of room for those who want to bask in the sun.
 The warm turquoise water is swimmable and has just enough wave action so that families can bodysurf.

 Although this is not a beach that extends forever in both directions, there’s plenty of space for everyone.
 And best of all, from a parent perspective, it’s easy to keep an eye on kids without having them right next to you.
 There’s a beach hut stocked with toys, boogie boards, and snorkeling gear, kayaks, and other water play goodies, as well as a bar with staff coming by continually for those who want adult beverages or otherwise.
 Because the beach is private and isolated, there is nobody walking by to sell you something, and it’s blissfully quiet without heavy waterfront traffic.